vision4robotics/DCFTracking4UAV/readme.md

 - CUDA10
 - VS2017

-**All the DCF-based trackers' results are obtained using a single CPU with a single core**
+**All the DCF-based trackers' results are obtained using a single CPU with a single core.**

 ### fig